khulnasoft/integrations-core/dns_check/README.md

     If you omit the `nameserver` option, the check uses whichever nameserver is configured in local network settings.

-2. [Restart the Agent][4] to begin sending DNS service checks and response times to Datadog.
+2. [Restart the Agent][4] to begin sending DNS service checks and response times to Khulnasoft.

 ### Validation